Governmental Units Resource Hub

 Know Your Rights: If You Are Arrested or Detained by Immigration

-• Make sure your loved ones know how to find you if you are detained by ICE.
-They can use ICE’s online detainee locator (https://locator.ice.gov/odls/homePage.do) to find an adult who is in immigration custody.
-Or they can call the local ICE office (https://www.ice.gov/contact/ero).
-Make sure they have your alien registration number written down, if you have one.
+• ICE’s online detainee locator (https://locator.ice.gov/odls/homePage.do) to find an adult who is in immigration custody.
+Or call the local ICE office (https://www.ice.gov/contact/ero).
+Make sure to have the alien registration number written down, if you have one.

 • You can call the Executive Office for Immigration Review (EOIR) hotline number at 1-800-898-7180 (toll-free) 24 hours a day, 7 days a week to get information on your case’s status.